walt-id/waltid-ssikit/README.md

 [![CI/CD Workflow for walt.id SSI Kit](https://github.com/walt-id/waltid-ssikit/actions/workflows/build.yml/badge.svg?branch=master)](https://github.com/walt-id/waltid-ssikit/actions/workflows/build.yml)

-The Walt.ID SSI Kit is a holistic SSI solution, with primarily focus on the European EBSI/ESSIF ecosystem.
+The **SSI Kit** by **walt.id** is a holistic Self-Sovereign-Identity solution, with primarily focus on the European EBSI/ESSIF ecosystem.

 The core services are in the scope of:
  - **Key Management** generation, import/export